 The Old Queen’s Head

-Build in 1830, this pub can be found in Islington and built on the site of another pub which was demolished in 1829.
+Built in 1830, this pub can be found in Islington and was built on the site of another pub that was demolished in 1829.
 Sir Walter Raleigh was said to have owned this property at one time.
-The reports of haunting include a woman and a young girl both in Tudor clothing.
+The reports of haunting include a woman and a young girl, both in Tudor clothing.
 The young girl can be heard running around the pub after hours and can be heard running up the stairs ahead of customers.
 Some have reported her crying and slamming doors as well.
 Most of the activity happens on the first Sunday of each month.

-In the 90s, staff who live on the premises reported an old man in Victorian clothes who would sometimes sleep with them in bed.
+In the ’90s, staff who lived on the premises reported an old man in Victorian clothes who would sometimes sleep with them in bed.
 As soon as they screamed, he would vanish.

-Once, in the 19th century, a visiting psychic removed to go into a particular room citing that a baby had been murdered there.
-Another researcher found a burlap sack with Victorian baby clothes and a knife in it nearby the room the psychic refused to enter.
+Once, in the 19th century, a visiting psychic removed to go into a particular room, citing that a baby had been murdered there.
+Another researcher found a burlap sack with Victorian baby clothes and a knife in it near the room the psychic refused to enter.

-Reported in 2001 by a tenant, the sound of footsteps and laughter continually sounded directly outside of his door but when he investigated no one was there.
-He would also report that he would be pushed from behind every time he went down the stairs causing him injury.
+As reported in 2001 by a tenant, the sound of footsteps and laughter continually sounded directly outside of his door, but when he investigated, no one was there.
+He would also report that he would be pushed from behind every time he went down the stairs, causing him injury.